sadaiyer/eks_manifests/Ingress/README.md

     ,"AWS": "nodeRole ARN"

-In the namespace, annotate eks-alb-role ARN
+In the namespace, ingress-nginx, annotate eks-alb-role ARN

-Copy the eks-alb-role ARN and add annotation in the deployment to refer eks-alb-role ARN
+Copy the eks-alb-role ARN and add annotation in the deployment, alb-ingress-controller.yaml, to refer eks-alb-role ARN

     --aws-region=us-west-1